A tribute to the life and work of Brian Torode

 The other two chalices at Fairford were much more modern.
 The first, the Cosgrove Chalice, was made in 1942 by Smith & Sons of Dublin and was engraved on the base with the words ‘Calice Burgo exemplar 1494 (an example of the de Burgo Chalice of 1494) Thomas Grerardo Cosgrove Sacerdoti Parentes dono dederunt dom IV post Pent 1942.’
 The second, given in memory of a former parish priest, was the Coglan Chalice and paten, hallmarked in 1987/1988 and made of silver gilt with garnets on the stem.
 The inscription engraved on the base read ‘Fr James Coglan, Fairford 1976-1979’.

-The only other items of interest at Fairford were an unusual small French monstrance made of gilded copper wrought into a grape design with wooden infill in the base.
-A second monstrance was thought to be late nineteenth century and of German origin.
+The only other items of interest at Fairford were an unusual small French monstrance made of gilded copper wrought into a grape design with wooden infill in the base and a second monstrance which was thought to be late nineteenth century and of German origin.
 In fact John Downes-Hall of Lechlade, a restorer of Church plate, wondered if it might have been smuggled out of Germany in pieces during the war.
-He thought that it almost certainly originally had an inner circle of jewels around the lunette.
+He thought that originally it almost certainly had an inner circle of jewels around the lunette.
 Arranged around the lunette now are four Nielo (silver gilt dipped in oil) figures of the evangelists which were possibly been added to it at a later date.

 Another interesting item at Fairford was a mother of pearl baptismal shell, believed to be French and engraved with a scene of the Epiphany and the words ‘Rei Magi’ together with a mark of a wheatsheaf.